acmdas/das_fieldstones/morefieldstones2018.md

 "The only man who should speak of wealth or power is one who did not extend his hand when they were within his reach"&mdash;Don Colacho (Nicolás Gómez Dávila)

+## The Artist&rsquo;s Role
+Wed, 27 Jun 2018

+“The artist’s role is to complete the circle that started with Adam and Eve.
+Her charge is to lead us back to Eden, not in the state of unconsciousness and dependence in which we stood before the Fall, but in full awareness of ourselves and our station, our mortality, and of the greater world around and within us.

+“The artist’s role is to make the unconscious conscious.”&mdash;[Steven Pressfield](https://stevenpressfield.com/2018/06/the-artists-journey-20/)

 ## Poetry
 Fri, 29 Jun 2018